tcruiser60/heatmiser_TS/README.md

 [Home Assistant Heatmiser Core component](https://www.home-assistant.io/integrations/heatmiser/)

-Ti install copy the heatmiser_wifi directory and its contents to the Home Assistant /config/custom_components directory.
+To install copy the heatmiser_wifi directory and its contents to the Home Assistant /config/custom_components directory.

 ## Configuration